8xFF/atm0s-reverse-proxy/README.md

 ## Performance

-Bellow is benchmarking results with Mac M1, and all nodes is running localy, it it very early version so it can be improve after finish all features:
+Bellow is benchmarking results with Mac M1, and all nodes is running locally, it it very early version so it can be improve after finish all features:

 - Direct http